liam-abrahams/liam-abrahams/README.md

 ### 🔭 I’m currently working on building a profile that demonstrates some of the skills I have picked up in industry

+### 🌱 I’m currently teaching myself some Machine Learning and new plotting techniques

 <!--
 **liam-abrahams/liam-abrahams** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.